The Catherine Wheel, also known as the Breaking Wheel, was one of the most widely used torture devices during medieval times in Europe.

 This torture device is often associated with Saint Catherine of Alexandria.
 While the practice was prevalent throughout Europe, it was particularly popular in France and Germany.

 The history of the Catherine Wheel can be traced back to antiquity when it was used as a torture device for capital punishment.
 References to The Wheel are also found in the works of the sixth-century author Gregory of Tours.

 Otto I Holy Roman Empire

 During the reign of the Holy Roman Empire, the punishment of the Wheel was mainly reserved for men who were convicted of aggravated murder.
 The punishment remained common throughout medieval times but began to be abandoned with the beginning of the early modern era.

 Catherine Wheel Names

 The Catherine Wheel was also known as the Breaking Wheel since it was a device used to break the bones of the accused and crush them to death.
 Sometimes it was also known simply as “the wheel” and the people who faced torture and death through this device were said to be “broken on the wheel”.

-The condemned on the Catherine Wheel could face the prolonged torture adn in some cases victims lived for several days.
-Alternatively, the torture victim could face a quick death through the blows delivered on his chest and stomach by the executioner.
+The condemned on the Catherine Wheel could face the prolonged torture and in some cases, victims lived for several days.
+Alternatively, the torture victim could face a quick death through the blows delivered to his chest and stomach by the executioner.
 These blows were known as the “coups de grace” and resulted in the quick death of the condemned.
 The exact mechanism of the Catherine Wheel also varied from one country to another.